Getting out in nature in your bubble is a great way to have fun and stay active during lockdown.

 Choose a subject (e.g. flowers or a colour theme) and see what photos you can capture.
 We’d love to see them so get one of your whānau to upload them to the Auckland Parks Facebook page.

 Start a nature journal

 Draw, sketch, paint or chalk pictures of leaves, trees or birds.
-Winter has some beautiful magnolia trees, can you capture all the pinks, purples and cream colours?
+There are some beautiful trees like magnolias that might be in flower or daffodils might be out now.
+Can you capture all the pinks, purples, yellows and cream colours around your neighbourhood?